HamzaFayaz/project-igi-aimbot-computervision/README.md

 ## Advancements
 TensorRT Integration: TensorRT is used to optimize inference on the GPU, providing improved FPS and performance.
 This integration is planned for enhancing real-time processing capabilities.

+## Future Development
-## Reinforcement Learning Model: A reinforcement learning model has been trained to aim and fire at enemies.
+## Reinforcement Learning Model: A reinforcement learning model well be trained to aim and fire at enemies.
 This model represents an initial step towards more sophisticated AI controls for the game.

-## Future Development
 Game Control with AI: Plans are underway to develop a comprehensive AI system to control the overall game.
 This includes managing game dynamics and strategic decisions through AI algorithms.